bertob/dynasty/README.md

 ##Usage

 Clone this repository and open index.html in your browser to try it locally.
+You'll need a local HTTP server for this to work in some browsers.
+In this case, if you have Python 3, just run `python3 -m http.server` and go to `localhost:8000` in your browser.

 To create your own visualizations, prepare 2 CSV files following the format outlined below, and change the variables **emperor_file** and **dynasty_file** in the beginning of script.js.

 You'll also want to set the other config variables, **TITLE**, **DATA_SOURCE** and **CREDIT**.
 If you want, you can also disable these things with the **SHOW_INFO** flag, such that only the actual visualization is rendered.
 If you want to disable the dynasty labels and bars as well, you can do it by setting the **SHOW_DYNASTIES** flag.

-If you want the visualization as a self-contained SVG, you'll have to copy the SVG tag from your browser's Developer Tools and put the copied text in a file with an .svg file extension.
-I might make this more convenient in the future, but for now this is the only way.
+If you want the visualization as a self-contained SVG, just click the "Download as SVG" button.

 ##CSV files